Breach of Statutory Duty Lecture

 Causation

 Finally, there must be a causal link between the breach of the statute by the defendant and the damage the claimant has suffered.
-This will usually be straightforward where a harm is sudden - so if a poorly maintained factory injures a claimant, this will be a pretty obvious breach of HASAW, which has resulted in injury to the claimant.
-Where the harm suffered is of a long term nature - such as respiratory disease caused by statute-breaching lack of ventilation, then things might be more complicated, as there may well be multiple causes of the claimant’s injures.
-The same rules which apply to concurrent and subsequent causation (as discussed in a previous chapter) will apply for statutory breach as much as they apply for general negligence.
-Indeed, Bonnington Castings v Wardlaw [1956] AC 613 is often tabled as an example of how concurrent causation works, but is itself a case involving breach of statutory duty.
+This will usually be straightforward where a harm is sudden - so if a poorly maintained factory injures a claimant, this will be a pretty obvious breach of the relevant statute, which has resulted in injury to the claimant.
+Where the harm suffered is of a long-term nature - such as respiratory disease caused by a statute-breaching lack of ventilation - then things might be more complicated, as there may well be multiple causes of the claimant's injuries.
+The same rules which apply to concurrent and successive causation (as discussed in a previous chapter) will apply for statutory breach as much as they apply for general negligence.
+Indeed, Bonnington Castings v Wardlaw [1956] AC 613 is often cited as an example of how concurrent causation works, but is itself a case involving breach of statutory duty.

 Defences